originphp/framework/origin/docs/index.md

 ````

 ### View

 The view templates are in the `View` folder, and the folder name is plural camel cased, so for user profiles it would be `UserProfiles`, the templates
 end with `.ctp` extension.

-So if `/users_profiles/index` is requested it will
+When `/users_profiles/index` is requested, the following will happen:

 - load the controller `UserProfilesController` from the `Controller` folder
 - load the model `UserProfile` from the `Model` folder
 - load the view template `index.ctp` from the `View/UserProfiles` folder